 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 Urinary Tract Cancers

 I had my bladder, prostate, and lymph nodes taken out due to stage 3 bladder cancer.
-After this is done, should I have chemo or radition.
+After this is done, should I have chemo or radition?
 They say they got it all.
-What should the next steps be?
+What should my next steps be?
 Thank you.

 Post operative radiation therapy in my mind needs exceptional circumstances and thus is not commonly used after the bladder has been removed.
 As the surgeon feels 'all the cancer has been removed' I doubt that post op radiation therapy is necessary.

 Post operative chemotherapy is given if the stage and grade of the cancer are high enough that the risk of the cancer spreading is high.
 Such tumors have spread into the lymph nodes, invaded through the bladder wall, have invaded into the fat around the bladder or into the prostate, or invaded into the blood or lymphatic vessels.